Graduate Study at UIC

 Concurrent Registration with UIUC

-In addition to the Chicago Metropolitan Exchange Program (CMEP), students registered at UIC are eligible to take courses offered at the University of Illinois at Urbana-Champaign through the process of concurrent registration.
+In addition to the Chicago Metropolitan Exchange Program (CMEP), students registered at UIC are eligible to take courses offered at the University of Illinois Urbana-Champaign through the process of concurrent registration.
 Students must be registered at UIC for the term they are attempting concurrent registration.
 Approval is needed from the student’s UIC department and the department offering the course in Urbana.
 Students should consult with the UIC Registrar’s Office on process and additional information.

 Continuation and Probation Rules